rethinkdb/horizon-docs/README.md

   });
 };
 ```
-***Want to see more?*** Check out [our README for the Horizon client library](https://github.com/rethinkdb/fusion/tree/next/client#fusion-client-library), we have an initial set of docs as well as a expanded getting started guide to get you started with using Horizon.
+***Want to see more?*** Check out [our README for the Horizon client library](https://github.com/rethinkdb/horizon/tree/next/client#horizon-client-library).
+We have an initial set of docs as well as a expanded getting started guide to get you started with using Horizon.

 ### How do I get it?

-Right now you have to install it locally from this repo.
+Right now, install it locally from this repo.
 Follow the guides for [installing the Horizon server](/server#installation) and then read through on how to [import the client library](/client#getting-started) into your project.

 ### How is Horizon different from Firebase?